trifoil/HowtoCPP/README.md

 int i = 3;
 int &reference = i;
 ```
-A reference is <span style="color:blue">always declared and initialized in one step</span>.
+⚠️ A reference is always declared and initialized in one step.

 ### Static Variables And Pass By Reference